opensim-org/CMBBE2024/README.md

 The second and third portions of the workshop will demonstrate how to utilize the Python scripting interface in OpenSim to perform analyses, create visualizations, and generate muscle-driven simulations.
 We will use interactive Jupyter notebooks to demonstrate the OpenSim Python interface, and you may use these notebooks follow along with each software demonstration during the workshop.

-Please follow the instructions below to set up each Jupyter notebook using either Google Colab (recommended) or via manual installation below.
+Please follow the instructions below to set up each Jupyter notebook using either Google Colab (recommended) or via manual installation.

 ## Google Colab